Graduate Assistantships

 Please note that a student cannot receive more tuition credits than their tuition balance after factoring in scholarships, discounts, and other financial awards.

-Graduate Assistantships that are funded by internal and external grants must also be compensated via tuition credit only and conform to the work requirements outlined above.
+Graduate Assistantships that are funded by grants must also be compensated via tuition credit only and conform to the work requirements outlined above.

 Students who do not complete their hours will lose tuition credits in proportion to the hours missed and will be billed for the balance.